 - 2 cloves garlic chopped

-- Pour off all but 2 tbsp of bacon grease from the frying pan.
-Over medium heat, stir-fry the garlic and onion until soft and translucent.
-Add them to the bacon bits in the large bowl.
+- Pour off all but 2 tablespoons of bacon grease from the pan.
+Cook garlic and onion until soft.
+Add to the bacon bits.

-- Wash and dry your frying pan, then melt 1 tbsp of butter or margarine in it over medium heat.
+- Clean pan, then melt 1 tablespoon butter over medium heat.

-- Scoop up about 1/4 of a cup of the potato mixture and form it into a ball.
-Place it in the hot pan, flattening it out until it's about 1/2 to 3/4 of an inch thick.
-Fry for about 3 minutes on each side, until they are lightly golden brown.
+- Scoop ¼ cup potato mixture and form into a ball.
+Place it in the hot pan, and flatten out until it's about ½" to ¾" thick.
+Fry 3 minutes on each side, until golden.

 - Keep warm until ready to serve.
 For best results, serve immediately while still crispy.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 ©The Shortcut Kitchen.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.

 These are like what I grew up on “tater cakes”, they was just mashed potatoes, flour and eggs and salt and peper.
 I add cheese.